Post-Hoc/posthoc/README.md

-# posthoc
+# post hoc
-The plain site about to Post Hoc.
+The plain site about to Post Hoc - Confecções e Serigrafia.